Xiang-Foothill/VisionSE/README.md

 As we can see in the experiment result above, when the car is driving in a scenario with few good features to track, optical flow becomes very usntable.
 We can interpret such unstability as a kind of low-frequency noise with high magnitude(extreme driving scenario appears with a low frequency, but as long as such scenario apepars, optical flow will be totally out of work).
 In comparison, if we only rely IMU sensor to estimate the ego-motion, we will see some high-frequency noise with low-magnitude.
 Such opposite natures of noises in pure-vision estimations and imu estimations make them perfect complementary sensors, which can be fused together.
 ![flow_chart](https://github.com/user-attachments/assets/a4cb30b9-9273-48d9-9f99-04afcf5f85e3)

 # Advantages of this algorithm
 - No need to any external assistance such as GPS
 - No need for any pre-knowledge about the driving scenario
 - No need for training with data
 - Absolute explainability.
 Unlike network or other data-driven methods that are more prevalent nowadays, the whole motion field model is completely explanable in the traditional computer-vision knowledge framework.
 Any defects or disadvantages of its performance can be tracked back to the theoretical level.

+### Contact
+All the descriptions above are a brief summation of the key ideas of my work.
+There are many details in the codes and tedious optimization functions used in this project.
+If you are Interested in the details of this project, feel free to email:
+liu.yx@berkeley.edu